 Guest author: Shehnaz Bashir RD, gutsynutrition.co.uk.
 Instagram: @Gutsy_Dietitian, Twitter: @Gutsy_Dietitian.
 Shehnaz is an NHS Community Dietitian and Freelance Dietitian with a specialist interest in gut health, living with a stoma and cultural diets.
 In this blog she explains the nutritional considerations of the Muslim holy month of Ramadan, which involves fasting during daylight hours, and how to help overcome common health complaints.

 Ramadan is the 9th month in the Islamic calendar.
 It begins the morning after the moon crescent can be sighted as it is a lunar calendar, based on the cycles of the moon.
-This year, Ramadan is expected to begin either 12th or 13th April.
+In 2022, Ramadan is from 2 April to 1 May.
 The month signifies the first revelations of the Quran to the prophet Mohammed (peace be upon him).
-Those who are able to, are required to fast from sunrise to sunset, give charity and increase prayer this month.
+Those who are able to are required to fast from sunrise to sunset, give charity and increase prayer this month.

 Fasting is one of the pillars of Islam.
 This involves abstaining from food, drink, sexual activity and smoking during daylight hours.
 Although Muslims are recommended to fast regularly throughout the year (for example, every Monday and Thursday), the compulsory fasts are in the month of Ramadan.
 As the length of fasts are dependent on hours of daylight, this will vary for Muslims around the world.
 In the UK, there will be small change during the course of the month, gradually increasing as the days get longer.